 Selected websites below allow you to study and explore fall foliage treasures, whether you stay close to home, or travel across the country.
 If you are expecting visitors and would like to take them on a local tour of fall foliage sights go to 'Round the Bend's fall foliage site for the Greater Niagara region.
-Or visit the up-to-date report on color changes in New York State (click also on their Leaf Guide or Foliage Forecast for more).
+Or visit the up-to-date report on color changes in New York State (click also on their Leaf Identifier for more).

 This list is divided into several sections: Where to Go, Why Do Leaves Change Color? (the Science of Autumn), Leaf and Tree Identification, and How to Preserve the Memory of Autumn (in photos, leaf pressing, etc.).
 There are also Links for Kids.

-2013 Feature sites: New England Fall Foliage Outlook For 2013; Fall Foliage Viewing Coast to Coast 2013.
+Additional feature sites: New England Fall Foliage Outlook; Fall Foliage Viewing Coast to Coast.
 Find out what the leaves might be doing this year.

 Nature Photographer Carl Heilman II has a number of Fall Foliage screensaver and wallpaper designs for FREE downloading.

-If you want to take better fall foliage photos, or are interested in learning to improve your photography, visit the website by Sandy Rothaman, The Best Online Photography & Art Degrees, helping students of all ages find a photography degree program for developing or advancing their career as a photographer.
+If you want to take better fall foliage photos, or are interested in learning to improve your photography, visit the Best Online Photography & Art Degrees, helping students of all ages find a photography degree program for developing or advancing their career as a photographer.
+Contact the site author Sandy Rothaman for more info.

 Can't get away?
 View the leaves live or in photogaphs.
 See our new Autumn Photography and Art section below.
 It includes great autumn foliage web cams.